Hassan-Abdellatief/-Simple-BH1750-PiPico-Driver/README.md

 ### Usage
 1. **Wiring**:
    - Connect the BH1750’s SDA to the Pi Pico’s SDA pin.
-   - Connect BH1750’s SCL to the Pi Pico’s SCL pin.
+   - Connect the BH1750’s SCL to the Pi Pico’s SCL pin.
    - Provide power (3.3 V) to the BH1750 and common ground.
 2. **Upload**:
-   - Copy the above code into a sketch in your Arduino IDE (with the Pi Pico and Mbed core installed) or another environment supporting Arduino on the Pico.
+   - Copy the code into a sketch in your Arduino IDE (with the Pi Pico and Mbed core installed) or another environment supporting Arduino on the Pico.
 3. **Monitor**:
    - Open the Serial Monitor set to 9600 baud.
 You should see lux readings if the BH1750 is connected properly.